STAKEHOLDER ALIGNMENT

 5 /5 users were more successfully able to complete requested tasks on first attempt with proposed new designs

-INTERNAL USABILITY TESTING
+INTERNAL USABILITY TESTS

 Usability testing of the entire app with 6 GTM members (Workshop style in meeting room)